Global Study & Research

-The hands-on, research-oriented curriculum in Marine Science is a decidedly interdisciplinary one, with courses and faculty from Biology, Earth Sciences, and Geography & Environment.
-In addition to rigorous and stimulating marine courses in Boston, BUMP also offers field experiences and coursework in Belize (Central America), in Woods Hole and the Caribbean with the Sea Education Association, at the New England Aquarium, and at the Stellwagen Bank National Marine Sanctuary.
+The hands-on, research-oriented curriculum in Marine Science is a decidedly interdisciplinary one, with courses and faculty from Biology and Earth & Environment.
+In addition to rigorous and stimulating marine courses in Boston, BUMP also offers field experiences and coursework in Belize (Central America), the New England coastline, and at the Stellwagen Bank National Marine Sanctuary.

 Boston University Study Abroad (BUSA)

 BUSA enables students to realize their dreams to study and intern abroad by offering an unmatched selection of programs in more than 30 cities in 21 countries on six continents.
 Since 1984, some 16,000 BU undergrads, along with students from over 150 other colleges and universities, have traveled overseas to study language, liberal arts, fine arts, science, business, engineering, or pursue an internship.

 Center for English Language & Orientation Programs (CELOP)

 Since 1975, CELOP has offered international students high-quality intensive English language training and orientation programs.
 The center has assisted foreign students to attain linguistic proficiency in English and broaden their cultural awareness for academic, professional, and personal success.

 This multidisciplinary research operation engages faculty from across both campuses to help solve the critical global health and social development challenges of our time.
 BU clinical scientists, epidemiologists, demographers, and social scientists, are engaged in research in over 20 countries.
 The mission is to both conduct high-quality applied research and advocate for the use of findings to improve the health of underserved populations around the world.